30 Health Mistakes You Don't Know You Are Making

 The recent outbreak of deaths and illnesses related to vaping should be enough to dissuade people from vaping.
 "Vaping can produce formaldehyde and other chemicals which are carcinogenic, and some of the flavorings can produce chemicals which damage lung tissue," says Richard Martinello, MD, an infectious disease specialist with Yale Medicine.

-The Remedy Rx: Don't smoke, don't vape.
+The Rx: Don't smoke, don't vape.
 For tips on how to quit, visit the American Lung Association website.

 You Only Wash Your Hands When You Think They're Dirty

 Many of us wash our hands only when we think they're dirty, which is a huge mistake, according to Martinello.
 "Our hands pick up germs throughout the day, and some of those germs can make us sick," he says.